proycon/analiticcl/README.md

 The ``--lexicon`` argument can be specified multiple times for multiple lexicons.
 When you want to use a corpus-derived lexicon, use ``--corpus`` instead (can be used multiple times too).
 The difference affects only the scoring where items from a validated lexicon will be esteemed higher than those from a background corpus.
 Both types of lexicons may contain frequency information (will be used by default when present).
+In case you are using multiple lexicons, you can get analiticcl to output information on which lexicon a match was found in by setting. ``--output-lexmatch``.

+If you want JSON output rather than TSV, use the ``--json`` flag.

 ### Index Mode